 I decided to attend an art college in Miami, and studied Fashion Merchandising.
 After school, I worked as a visual stylist for a high end department store.
 I lived in Miami for about 8 years.
 I call Miami my first love.
 I learned and grew so much.
 I also experimented with so so many drugs.
 It’s not called the “Magic City” for nothing.
 Then, I ended up in Los Angeles for a brief 6 months or so.
 It was way too expensive and much harder to get a job.
 So that brought me back to Georgia.
 Savannah this time.

 When I was living in Savannah, I visited Charleston one weekend.
 I went to see the comedian Nick Swardson.
 He’s the guy who rolls around on roller skates and short shorts on “Reno 911”.
 As I explored, the city spoke to me.
 There was an overwhelming connection.
 I continued to visit and fell in love with the area.
 Six months later I had a place and a job.
-I’ve been in Charleston for almost a year now and I’m loving it.
+I’ve been in Charleston for 4 years now and I love it.